parappayo/monte-carlo-sims/risk/README.md

 ### Probability to Capture a Chain of Territories

 A common scenario in Risk-like games is that a player would like to capture a set of connected territories in some order.
 This adds a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) element to the problem.
 The setup here is that given an ordered list of territories with defending army counts for each, and given a starting count of attacking armies, how far down the list can the attacker get, and how many attacking armies are left over, if any?

+This sim makes a simplifying assumption (for now) that the attacker always has 3 armies to attack with.
+In reality, once the attacker is down to their last 2 armies, they attack with reduced strength, and an attacker with only 1 army cannot attack.
+This may get ironed out in a future version.